The Multiple-Access Channel with Entangled Transmitters: Acknowledgment

 \section{Acknowledgment}

+The authors wish to thank Andreas Winter (Universitat Aut\`onoma de Barcelona) for useful discussions and important observations on the dimension problem.

-U. Pereg was supported by the Israel VATAT Junior Faculty Program for Quantum Science and Technology through Grant 86636903, the Chaya Career Advancement Chair, Grant 8776026, , and the German-Israeli Project Cooperation (DIP), Grant 2032991.
-C. Deppe and H. Boche were supported by the German Federal Ministry of Education and Research (BMBF) through Grants 16KISQ028 (Deppe) and 16KISQ020 (Boche).
-This work of H. Boche was supported in part by the BMBF within the national initiative for ``Post Shannon Communication (NewCom)" under Grant 16KIS1003K, and in part by the DFG within the Gottfried Wilhelm Leibniz Prize under Grant BO 1734/20-1 and within Germany's Excellence Strategy EXC-2092 – 390781972 and EXC-2111 – 390814868.
-U. Pereg was also supported by the Helen Diller Quantum Center at the Technion.
+U. Pereg was supported by the Israel Science Foundation (ISF), Grants 939/23 and 2691/23, German-Israeli Project Cooperation (DIP) within the Deutsche Forschungsgemeinschaft (DFG), Grant 2032991, the Junior Faculty Program for Quantum Science and Technology of the Israel Planning and Budgeting Committee of the Council for Higher Education (VATAT) through Grant 86636903, Chaya Career Advancement Chair, Grant 8776026, and the Nevet Program of the Helen Diller Quantum Center at the Technion, Grant 2033613.
+C. Deppe and H. Boche acknowledge the financial support by the Federal Ministry of Education and Research (BMBF) of Germany in the programme of ``Souver\"an.
+Digital.
+Vernetzt."
+Joint project 6G-life, project identification number: 16KISK002.
+H. Boche was supported in part by the BMBF through the grants 16KISQ093 (QUIET), 16KIS1598K (QuaPhySI), 16KISQ077(QDCamNetz) and 16KISR027K (QTREX).

 \begin{appendix}[Maximal Error Criterion] We show here that if a rate pair $(R_1,R_2)$ is achievable with a message-average error criterion, then it is also achievable with a maximal error criterion (see (\ref{Equation:Message_Max_Error}), \cf (\ref{Equation:Message_Avg_Error})).
 As pointed out in Remark~\ref{Remark:Classical_Maximal_Error}, this property does \emph{not} hold for a classical MAC without entanglement resources \cite{Dueck:78p} \cite[Sec.
 2.2]{Cai:14p}.
 Nonetheless, Cai \cite{Cai:14p} considered the classical MAC without entanglement resources, and showed that the capacity region of the classical MAC with a message-average error criterion is also achievable with a maximal error criterion, if the encoders are provided with a random key.
 Since the entanglement resources in our model can also be used in order to generate a random key, the arguments by Cai \cite{Cai:14p} extend to our model as well.
 For completeness, we give the details below.
 It can easily be seen from the calculations below that the new codes only require rate-constrained entanglement resources.